interlay/Grants-Program/docs/announcement-guidelines.md

 1. A blog post header image
    - An image helps when sharing the announcement on social networks.
 It's more prominent in feeds and looks more professional.
-   - Image ideas include showing how W3F or Polkadot fit into your flow.
+   - Image ideas include showing how this grants program or Polkadot fit into your flow.
 Or you can simply put the teams' logos next to each other.
 2. About your team
    - This is a chance to share more about your project and what it does.
    - You can also highlight additional use cases for this new integration.